raste/PermissionsManager/README.md

 In order to see the code you will have to open the [Source/PermissionsManagement.sln](https://github.com/raste/PermissionsManager/blob/master/Source/PermissionsManagement.sln) file with Visual Studio 2008 or greater.

 To run the project:
-- Make sure tou have SQL Server 2008 or greater installed.
+- Make sure tou have Microsoft SQL Server 2008 or greater installed.
 - Create the database from the script ([DB\DbScript.sql](https://github.com/raste/PermissionsManager/blob/master/DB/DbScript.sql)) or restore it from the bak file ([DbBackup.bak](https://github.com/raste/PermissionsManager/blob/master/DB/DbBackup.bak))
 - Update the database connection string in [Source/PermissionsManagement/App.Config file](https://github.com/raste/PermissionsManager/blob/master/Source/PermissionsManagement/App.Config).
 Replace "NAME" in `Data Source=NAME;` with the name of your SQL Server.
 Replace "PermissionsManagement" in `Initial Catalog=PermissionsManagement;` with the application database name.
 If the database is password protected add `user id=dbUser;password=userPass;` right after `Initial Catalog=PermissionsManagement;` section and replace "dbUser" with the database user and "userPass" with his password.